 Don't feel like preparing vegetables?
 You can also buy kelp noodles (made from kelp = seaweed) or konjac (shirataki) noodles.
 These Japanese-style noodles are made from the fibre of the konjac yam mixed with water.
 They are almost zero carb and zero calorie.
-I like them in my Low Carb Keto Chicken Ramen.
+I like them in my keto ramen.

 It's the wheat dough that makes pizza high carb.
 But there's a bunch of ways to make low carb pizza dough!

-One of the most popular pizza bases is made from Fathead dough, which has mozzarella as a main ingredient.
-Here is how I make it!
+One of the most popular keto pizza crust is made from Fathead dough, which has mozzarella as a main ingredient.

 But there's more!
 I've made great pizza bases with almond flour, coconut flour and even with JUST cheese - check out my Low Carb Pizza Bites.